 Part XI: Riding in Baja

 I wake up to loud roosters and dogs way before I want to.
-Even with earplugs I can’t ignore all the commotion around me.
-A $15 motel is a favorite for truck drivers and they are definitely loud leaving at 4:30-5:00 am.
-Reluctantly, I head out too.
+Even with earplugs, I can’t ignore all the commotion around me.
+A $15 motel is a favorite for truck drivers, and they are definitely loud leaving at 4:30-5:00 am.
+Reluctantly, I head out as well.

 The descent is steep and eroded from the top, so I walk the bike.
+Over the roughest parts.
 There is no point taking the risk of falling and getting hurt way out here.
-Out in the distance I see some palm trees and some structures.
-It looks like an abandoned ranch, but then when I reach it, a few cows scatter and there is an old pickup truck that could not possibly run any longer, parked by what is more of a shack then a house.
+It would take to long for rescue to arrive.
+Out in the distance, I see some palm trees and some structures.
+It looks like an abandoned ranch, but then when I reach it, a few cows scatter, and there is an old pickup truck, parked by what is more of a shack than a house.
+There is no way that the truck could possibly run any longer, although I’ve seen some pretty amazing and creative skill to keep old vehicles still chugging along down here.
 It is difficult to imagine someone would actually live this far out in the middle of nowhere.
 The dirt road stretches before me as far as the eye can see.
 It crosses mountain after mountain.
-I finally reach the valley of Uruapan and I might as well have arrived to Tuscany.
-The area is known for vineyards and they stretch into the hills on both sides of the valley.
+I finally reach the valley of Uruapan, and I might as well have arrived in Tuscany.
+The area is known for vineyards, and they stretch into the hills on both sides of the valley.
 The village doesn’t have anything else but a couple of small stores.
-Somewhere along the way I missed any signs that might have pointed to the hot springs.
-Even so, I stop and celebrate with a cold Corona then continue to Santo Thomas where I know there is a restaurant and a campground.
+Somewhere along the way, I missed any signs that might have pointed to the hot springs where I planned to camp for the night.
+Even so, I stop and celebrate with a cold Corona then continue to Santo Thomas where I know there are a restaurant and a campground.
 After the whole day of solitude in the mountains, it’s shocking to be back on busy HW 1, but I look forward to tomorrow- I will ride along the Pacific coast.
 I will see the ocean for the first time on my trip.

 Gooood morning legs!